dahuatechnologies/dahuatechnologies/README.md

 ---

-**Obs: The communication with the AI ​​interface is so that it can create its own interfaces within its virtual global world environment.**
+**Obs: Communication with the AI ​​interface allows it to create its own interfaces within its global virtual environment.**

 ---